lisp-docs/process-dpans3r/md-files/chap-22.md

 (setq x (sqrt z)) #1#))

 If the line length is greater than or equal to 77, the output produced appears on one line.
-However, **22–18** Programming Language—Common Lisp
+However,

-Version 15.17R, X3J13/94-101R.

-Fri 12-Aug-1994 6:35pm EDT

 if the line length is 76, line breaks are inserted at the linear-style conditional newlines separating the forms in the body and the output below is produced.
 Note that, the degenerate binding pair x is printed readably even though it fails to be a list; a depth abbreviation marker is printed in place of (g 3); the binding pair (z .
 2) is printed readably even though it is not a proper list; and appropriate circularity markers are printed.